 - Reading Under the Stars – Invite students to bring in their favorite book, along with a stuffed animal and possibly sleeping bags.
 Give everyone a flashlight, turn the lights off and watch them read!
 Kristin H. even takes it a step further with “Camp Skeeter” – “We do tents in the room with everything focused around a camping theme.”

 - Many schools hold a science fair during the fourth quarter.
-While our school is working on science fair projects, I always teach my Inventors unit, where we learn about a variety of men and women inventors.
+While your school is working on science fair projects, you can teach an Inventors unit, where they learn about a variety of men and women inventors.
 Students are able to read informational text booklets, answer questions, and complete activities about each inventor and the invention(s) they created.

-I always try to do a culminating project with my students before the school year ends.
-That special activity that they may want to keep to remind them of our school year together.
+Try to do a culminating project with your students before the school year ends.
+That special activity that they may want to keep to remind them of your school year together.

 - Create a Memory Book – Each child gets their own book to complete.
 Students get to write about their favorite memories in class, specials, and at recess.
 They have a place to put their class picture and write about field trips taken during the year.
 It is definitely a keepsake for both the student and their family.